 December 19, 2017

-Racial Equity in School Discipline Creating Unsafe Classrooms
+Racial Quotas in School Discipline Creating Unsafe Classrooms

 The U.S. Department of Education issued a “guidance” to schools [referred to as a “Dear Colleague Letter,” January 2014] that threatened schools with loss of federal funding if students of color are disciplined more frequently than white students.